Skip to main content

 2. Fixed-Term Leases: Aligning Increases with Renewals

-With fixed-term leases, rent increases typically occur at lease renewal rather than mid-term.
+With fixed-term leases, rent increases can only occur at lease renewal rather than mid-term.
 This makes planning essential.
 Monitoring market trends several months before a lease expires enables landlords to adjust the rent in line with current demand.

 3. Multi-Year Leases: Long-Term Planning